Last updated on April 4th, 2020 at 03:31 pm

 This tool allows you to invest in different products and enjoy complete tax-free returns.
 Funds can also be drawn from the TFSA account whenever desired and this amount will not be added to the income tax.

-No fees are charged at branch level upon withdrawal of funds at the financial institution.
+No fees are charged at the branch level upon the withdrawal of funds at the financial institution.
 However, some accounts may invite charges like investment advisor accounts.

 If the choice is to be in higher or within the same income bracket during retirement years, then TFSA is a better choice.